ehrenbrav/nestcamDIY/README.md

 </details>

+There are two ways to do this: either use pre-made jumper wires or build your own.
 The best approach is to make your own 3-wire cable to connect directly to the motion sensor.

-- Use Dupont crimpers and connectors so no soldering is required.
+- Use Dupont crimpers and JST connectors so no soldering is required.
 - This gives you a secure connector that can be attached and reattached at exactly the length you need.
-- Tutorial on using these connectors: `[LINK]`
+- Tutorial on using these connectors: **TODO**

 Alternatively, you can buy pre-made jumper wires.
 You will need both female-female and male-female jumper wires.
+Just connect them together until you have the length you need.

-### 2.4 Connect the Colored Test LED to the MOSFET Board
+### 2.3 Connect the Colored Test LED to the MOSFET Board

 Connect the colored test LED pigtail to the MOSFET board.